-The Cotswold Olimpick Games are an annual celebration of games and sports held on the Friday after Spring Bank Holiday (the last Monday in May), on Dover's Hill (once known as Kingcombe Plain), just outside the village, in a wonderful, panoramic location at the escarpment edge.
-The Games started, it is thought, in 1612; but there is no doubt about who came up with the idea: Robert Dover, a local lawyer, who did so with the approval of King James It is hard to know what exactly prompted his inspiration – possibly a belief that physical exercise was necessary for the defence of the realm (it was still an era of constant European war and not long since the threat of the Spanish Armada had faded), or an idealistic ambition to unite rich and poor at least once a year, or a result of a fashionable interest in the Ancient Greeks.
-However, a more banal reason may date from his time at Cambridge University, when he would have attended or at least known of the "Gog Magog Games", held on the Gog Magog Hills.
-It is possible that the Dover Olimpicks were attended by William Shakespeare and it is thought by some that he alludes to them in 'The Merry Wives of Windsor' – both possibilities are speculative.
-Competitors were summoned to the hillside by the sound of a hunting horn, to take part in various events, including horse-racing, coursing with hounds, running, jumping, dancing, sledgehammer throwing, fighting with swords and cudgels, quarterstaff, and wrestling.
+The Cotswold Olimpick Games is an annual celebration of games and sports held on the Friday after the Spring Bank Holiday (the last Monday in May), on Dover’s Hill (once known as Kingcombe Plain), just outside the village, in a wonderful, panoramic location at the escarpment edge.
+The Games started, it is thought, in 1612; but there is no doubt about who came up with the idea: Robert Dover, a local lawyer, who did so with the approval of King James It is hard to know what exactly prompted his inspiration – possibly a belief that physical exercise was necessary for the defense of the realm (it was still an era of the constant European war and not long since the threat of the Spanish Armada had faded), or an idealistic ambition to unite rich and poor at least once a year, or a result of fashionable interest in the Ancient Greeks.
+However, a more banal reason may date from his time at Cambridge University, when he would have attended or at least known of the “Gog Magog Games”, held on the Gog Magog Hills.
+It is possible that the Dover Olimpicks was attended by William Shakespeare and it is thought by some that he alludes to them in ‘The Merry Wives of Windsor’ – both possibilities are speculative.
+Competitors were summoned to the hillside by the sound of a hunting horn, to take part in various events, including horse racing, coursing with hounds, running, jumping, dancing, sledgehammer throwing, fighting with swords and cudgels, quarterstaff, and wrestling.
 Booths and tents were erected in which games such as chess and cards were played for small stakes.
-A temporary wooden structure, Dover Castle, was erected in a natural amphitheatre on Dover's Hill, complete with cannons which acted as starting signals.
-An eminent courtier at the court of King James, Endymion Porter, from the neighbouring village of Aston-sub-Edge, arranged for Dover to receive a set of royal garments to wear while presiding over the games a sort of theatrically monarchical master-of-ceremonies.
+A temporary wooden structure, Dover Castle, was erected in a natural amphitheater on Dover’s Hill, complete with cannons that acted as starting signals.
+An eminent courtier at the court of King James, Endymion Porter, from the neighboring village of Aston-sub-Edge, arranged for Dover to receive a set of royal garments to wear while presiding over the games a sort of theatrically monarchical master-of-ceremonies.

 Puritans tended to disapprove of the festivities, believing them to be of pagan origin, and the wealthy among them forbade their workers to attend them.
 Finally, the increasing tensions between Puritans and Royalists resulted in the outbreak of the English Civil War in 1642, which brought the Games to an end.

 Now a contemporary ‘Robert Dover’ and ‘Endymion Porter’ open the Games in front of a temporary Dover’s Castle.
 As dusk falls, the hill a bonfire is lit and there is a fireworks display.
 Then, led by Robert Dover and two bands, a torchlight procession moves from the hill down to the Square in Chipping Campden where pageantry and dancing bring the occasion to a close.
 The following day sees the Scuttlebrook Wake.
-Named after the Cattlebrook or Scuttlebrook which used to flow through Leasbourne until it was covered over in 1831, it is celebrated mainly on the Saturday afternoon with a procession of the Scuttlebrook Queen and the crowning of the new queen in the Square.
+Named after the Cattlebrook or Scuttlebrook which used to flow through Leasbourne until it was covered over in 1831, it is celebrated mainly on a Saturday afternoon with a procession of the Scuttlebrook Queen and the crowning of the new queen in the Square.
 There is a procession and maypole dancing, after which the Street Fair is declared open.